VIDEO TUTORIAL:

 - Optional: wax the slices with beeswax.

-- Decorative thread 2 mm from the edge: hot marking (threading iron) or cold marking (former, leatherworker's threading iron) of the leather.
+- Decorative fillet 2 mm from the edge: hot marking (threading iron) or cold marking (former, leatherworker's fillet iron) of the leather.

 Little tips to make your belt even more unique: work the edges with a changing color, mark your belt with stamps (for example alphabets), emboss the leather (embossing wheel)...